esitarski/CrossMgr/helptxt/Menu-ChipReader.md

 __RaceResult__

 The __Remote IP Address__ is the address of the RaceResult reader.
 If the AutoDetect button cannot find it on the LAN, of if you are using a fixed IP, you will have to enter it manually.

+__MyLaps__

+The MyLaps reader must be configured to connect to the CrossMgr computer on port 3097 (the default).

+Be extra careful to ensure that the the MyLaps reader and the CrossMgr computer have the same clock time as there is no way for CrossMgr to synchronize to the MyLaps clock automatically.
+The clocks should be synchronized automatically if both the MyLaps reader and the CrossMgr computer are connected to the internet.

+CrossMgr also supports the Gunshot Marker from MyLaps.
+This will restart the race at the Gunshot time.
+To use the MyLaps Gunshot Marker:

+* Start the CrossMgr race.
+* Give the MyLaps reader a minute-or-so to connect to it.
+* Generate the Gunshot Marker in MyLaps.
+This will restart the CrossMgr race using the Gunshot time.

+Of course, other race start options can be used (eg. race started on first tag read, see [Actions][] for details).

 #### Do Reader Test